matthem78/example/README.md

 dependencies installed.
 A Dockerfile was created that will provide an appropriate Python environment for trying out the tests.

-With 'docker' installed, you can run the following commands to run PyBuilder and the BDD tests:
+With docker installed, you can run the following commands to run PyBuilder and the BDD tests:

 ```
 git clone git@github.com:matthem78/example.git
 cd example

+# the following may take a few minutes to download
 docker build -t matthewm78/example .
 docker run -v $(pwd):/example -it matthewm78/example /bin/bash